KamelTouati/Gemma3-270M-small-language-model-from-scratch/README.md

 2. Install the dependencies as shown above.
 3. Open the notebook `Gemma_3_270_M_Small_Language_Model_Scratch_Final.ipynb` in Jupyter Notebook or Google Colab.
 4. Run the cells sequentially to build and train the model.

-## Credits

-This project is presented by Vizuara.